Pushing Up Daisies

 This performance departs from considering the fear of death as a symptom of Western society, where medicalization, social stigma, secularization, censorship of genocide, and self-optimization abstract one of the few experiences all living bodies share, with the privilege of time or distance, or through violent interruption.

-In the corner of a room that is lit with theater lights taht fade in and out and move, a quilted wooden stage waits for live intervention.
-In a series of four performance vignettes, a two-sided puppet serves as a messenger from a threshold between life and death, where they sit in perpetuity.
+In the corner of a room that is lit with theater lights that fade in and out and move, a quilted wooden stage waits for live intervention.
+In a sequence of four vignettes, a two-sided puppet serves as a messenger from a threshold between life and death, where they sit in perpetuity.

 - -Lili Huston-Herterich